Burschenschaft Hannovera

-Burschenschaft Hannovera is the oldest Burschenschaft, a traditional liberal German Student fraternity or student corporation (Studentenverbindung), incorporated in Göttingen in the Revolution year 1848 (May) at the Georg August University of Göttingen.
-The founding group was a circle of graduates of the lyceum in Hanover who were studying at Göttingen.
-Hannovera was chosen as name because the founders where citizens of the Kingdom of Hanover.

-Hannovera is a lifelong bond (Lebensbund), which brings together students and alumni of Göttingen University.
-It is the only one of the classic German fraternities ever to include a woman: the Swedish Nightingale Jenny Lind.
+Burschenschaft Hannovera is the oldest Burschenschaft, a traditional liberal German Student fraternity or student corporation (Studentenverbindung).
+It incorporated in Göttingen in 1848 at the Georg August University of Göttingen.Hannovera is a lifelong bond (Lebensbund), which brings together students and alumni of Göttingen University.
+It is the only one of the classic German fraternities ever to include a woman: opera singer Jenny Lind.

 History

+Burschenschaft Hannovera formed at the Georg August University of Göttingen in the Revolution year 1848 (May).
+The founders were graduates of the lyceum in Hanover who were studying at Göttingen.

 After almost 100 years of successful growth, Hannovera was forced into dissolution in the Third Reich by order Br.-Nr.
 II C–1462/39 of the secret state police (Gestapo) Hildesheim, dated April 28, 1939.

-As a result of World War II, 26 members lost their lives at the front or in captivity.
+During World War II, 26 members lost their lives at the front or in captivity.
 In February 1951, Hannovera was reconstituted as an active covenant by a group of young students and has been active until today.